 Electric vehicle proponents like to make the argument that a shift a way from the internal combustion engine will result in a bevy of environmental benefits.
-But the amount of rare earth metals such as lithium needed for these cars’ batteries imposes its own ecological impact.
-Furthermore, municipalities across the U.S. struggle with the reprocessing of electronic waste (e-waste), while they literally throw away money as many of these same rare earth metals often end up in landfill.
+But the materials such as lithium needed for these cars’ batteries imposes its own ecological impact.
+Furthermore, municipalities across the U.S. struggle with the reprocessing of electronic waste (e-waste), while they literally throw away money as many of these same materials often end up in landfill.

 But one environmentalist and self-described e-waste pioneer is showing that there is business potential in what many assume is a huge challenge with limited solutions.
 Eric Lundgren has long touted a process that he calls “hybrid recycling,” and has advised some of the best-known electronics brands in finding more creative ways to improve their waste diversion processes.
 And as a result of all the mounting e-waste that is easy to find in landfills and junkyards across the U.S., Lundgren has cobbled together a vehicle that he says can take on a Tesla Model S.